 In the scenes of the two epilogues we have one thread that cannot be overlooked, namely tragic stories of women used by men and used for the needs of men.
 This theme has also been one that has thread itself throughout the Book of Judges, so it should not be that great of a surprise that we are, now, left, at the end, with these tragedies.
-This is one reason it is not unexpected that our cannon moves us from the Book of Judges right into the book of Ruth, where we are confronted with the tragedy of a young woman, an outsider, a Moabite, who ends up married and gives birth to someone in the line of David.
+This is one reason it is not unexpected that our cannon moves us from the Book of Judges right into the Book of Ruth, where we are confronted with the tragedy of a young woman, an outsider, a Moabite, who ends up married and gives birth to someone in the line of David.
 Again . . . you can see the sequel being developed can’t you--Jesus is a descendent of David.

 Additionally, it is somewhat serendipitous, meaning I didn’t intend this, but we are starting our Christmas season series of messages with a look at Matthew 1.
 There is an interesting thread in this genealogy of Jesus that Matthew presents, namely five women: Tamar (Matthew 1: 3; Genesis 38); Rahab (v.
 5; Joshua 2), Ruth (v.
 5; Ruth 3), Bathsheba, the wife of Uriah (v.
 6; 2 Samuel 11), and, of course, Mary (v.
 16).
 It should not have surprised us that Ruth is mentioned in the genealogy of Jesus, linking us to the first sequel after Judges.
 Is it becoming clearer--Jesus is the sequel to the Book of Judges.

-Back to the story of the book of Judges: we are left with such tragedy as we find in these two last stories of a concubine that is abused and left for dead and then horribly mutilated to make a point, and the final scenes of the women who are taken from their homes to meet the needs of the remaining 600 men in the tribe of Benjamin.
+Back to the story of the book of Judges: we are left with such tragedy as we find in the two last stories of a concubine that is abused and left for dead and then horribly mutilated to make a point, and the final scenes of the women who are taken from their homes to meet the needs of the remaining 600 men in the tribe of Benjamin.
 This is how we are left at the end of the Book of Judges.

 How did we get here?